ugjka/newyearsbot/README.md

 The `hny` part can be changed by defining a different trigger

-## What's new and great for year 2019
+## What's new and great for year 2020

-* better trigger parsing
-* supports nautical time zones
+* minor things

 ## Pro-tip